 The “knowledge of Christ” is not knowledge about the historical Jesus, or even the knowledge of who or what Jesus is in Heaven.
 Rather, the knowledge for which Paul traded all else is the knowledge that comes through entering Christ and Christ entering us.
 It is the deepest kind of personal knowledge.
 It is the knowledge that is perfect, complete union.
 It is oneness with Him who is God.

-And be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith: (Philippians 3:9)
+and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; (Philippians 3:9)

 The doctrine for which Paul is known is the doctrine of salvation by grace through faith.
 Nowhere is this doctrine more clearly explained than in Philippians 3:3-15.
-If we would interpret Romans, Chapters Three through Five correctly we must do so in terms of Philippians 3:3-15.
-It is here that Paul explains "the righteousness which is of God by faith."
+If we wish to interpret Romans, chapters 3-5 correctly, we must do so in terms of Philippians 3:3-15.
+It is here that Paul explains “the righteousness which is of God by faith.”

-In Romans, Chapters Three through Five Paul explains to the Jews that the salvation God has given us through Christ is not based on works of righteousness we have performed nor on our obedience to the Law and ordinances of Moses.
+In Romans chapters 3-5, Paul explains to the Jews that the salvation God has given us through Christ is not based on works of righteousness we have performed nor on our obedience to the Law and ordinances of Moses.

 The Jew is oriented toward pleasing God by doing the works of the Law.
 Paul points out that God has given us His righteousness apart from the keeping of the Law.
 We must let go of our attempts to please God by the Law and receive the righteousness God has given in Christ.
 The righteousness of Christ will be ascribed to us if we will look up from our dead efforts to please God and receive by faith the righteousness in Christ that God has provided for us.